Granite cathedrals formed before life existed. San rock art spanning 40,000 years. Rhino tracked on foot. This is Matobo.

-Track black and white rhino on foot with expert guides.
+Black and white rhino tracked on foot with expert guides.
 Matobo holds one of the world's densest populations — and one of the safest places to walk among them.

 Over 3,000 documented sites.
 Paintings dating back 40,000 years.
 More rock art per square kilometre than anywhere else on the continent.

-Sunrise or sunset at Cecil Rhodes' chosen resting place.
-Granite domes to the horizon.
-Silence you can feel.
+Cecil Rhodes' chosen resting place.
+Granite domes stretching to every horizon.
+A silence you can feel in your chest.

 The only lodge within the Matobo Hills World Heritage area.
 Step outside your chalet and you're already there.